spacelift-io/user-documentation/docs/vendors/kubernetes/authenticating.md

 ## Azure

-The simplest way to connect to an AKS cluster in Azure is using the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/) to automatically add credentials to your kubeconfig.
+The simplest way to connect to an AKS cluster in Azure is using the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/){: rel="nofollow"} to automatically add credentials to your kubeconfig.
 To do this your stack needs to use a custom runner image with the Azure CLI installed, and needs to run two _before init_ hooks:

 - `az login` - logs into the Azure CLI.
 - `az aks get-credentials` - adds credentials for your cluster to the kubeconfig file.